GNOME: GNOME Flashback

 GNOME Flashback is an official session for GNOME 3.
-Based on GNOME Panel and Metacity, it is lightweight, has lower hardware requirements, and uses less system resources than GNOME Shell.
-It provides a traditional and highly customizable taskbar (panel) with many plug-ins bundled in one package (gnome-applets), including a customizable start menu.
-It provides a similar user experience to the GNOME 2.x series and has customization capacities built in.
+Based on GNOME Panel and Metacity, it has lower hardware requirements and uses fewer system resources than GNOME Shell.
+It provides a traditional and customizable taskbar with many plugins bundled in one package (gnome-applets), including a customizable start menu.
+It provides a similar user experience to the GNOME 2.x series.

 GNOME Flashback consists of the following components: